Original Ways to Play 5 Classic Board Games for ESL Classroom Fun

 Change It Up

-I sometimes like to use the pictures from I Spy Eagle Eye for another purpose.
-I have my students list the letters from “A” to “Z” on their papers and then race to search for a word that starts with each of those letters in the picture.
-Of course finding “Z” and “Q” words will be hard for anyone, but you might be surprised at how well your students do finding lots of other words in the picture.
+Have the students list the letters from “A” to “Z” and find a word that starts with each of those letters in the picture.
+Of course, finding “Z” and “Q” words will be hard for anyone, but you might be surprised at how well your students can find plenty of other words in the picture.

 5. Jenga